-- https://www.cdc.gov/niosh/topics/repro/formaldehyde.html - Working with formaldehyde (and closely related formalin and glutaraldehyde) while pregnant may increase chances of miscarriage. - A student may wear a respirator during periods of potential exposure to formaldehyde as directed by their physician. - Chemotherapeutic agents - https://www.cdc.gov/niosh/topics/repro/antineoplastic.html
+- Working with formaldehyde (and closely related formalin and glutaraldehyde) while pregnant may increase chances of miscarriage. - A student may wear a respirator during periods of potential exposure to formaldehyde as directed by their physician. - Chemotherapeutic agents -

-- Working with certain chemotherapeutic agents during pregnancy could increase chances of fetal loss or miscarriage, fetal defects, preterm births, or learning disabilities in children exposed during pregnancy. - Exogenous hormones (ex. prostaglandins, oxytocin) - Veterinary professionals routinely work with exogenous hormones that affect reproductive organs of animals and people.
-Exposure to these types of compounds may increase risks for fetal loss and miscarriage. - Students should talk with their supervising faculty in cases where these compounds are administered to patients. - When working with these compounds, students should wear personal protective equipment to avoid contact. - Where can I find more information about pregnancy and the veterinary profession? - Compendium of Veterinary Standard Precautions: Zoonotic Disease Prevention in Veterinary Personnel
+- Working with certain chemotherapeutic agents during pregnancy could increase chances of fetal loss or miscarriage, fetal defects, preterm births, or learning disabilities in children exposed during pregnancy. - Exogenous hormones (e.g. prostaglandins, oxytocin) - Veterinary professionals routinely work with exogenous hormones that affect reproductive organs of animals and people.
+Exposure to these types of compounds may increase risks for fetal loss and miscarriage. - Students should talk with their supervising faculty in cases where these compounds are administered to patients. - When working with these compounds, students should wear personal protective equipment to avoid contact.